 Brief Summary of the Tax Incentive

 In general, taxpayers who sell appreciated capital assets are required to pay the resulting capital gains tax in the year of the sale.
-Opportunity Zones provide a way to change this result by giving many taxpayers the ability to elect to defer, and potentially eliminate, the required tax payment if all or a portion of the capital gain is reinvested in an “Opportunity Fund” within 180 days from the date of the sale.
+Opportunity Zones provide a way to change this result by giving many taxpayers the ability to elect to defer, and potentially reduce, the required tax payment if all or a portion of the capital gain is reinvested in an “Opportunity Fund” within 180 days from the date of the sale.
 The Opportunity Fund, in turn, must hold at least 90% of its assets in Qualified Opportunity Zone Property, which generally consists of investments (direct or indirect) in one or more Qualified Opportunity Zone Businesses (i.e., an active trade or business in which substantially all of its property is used in the Opportunity Zone).
 Except for golf courses, country clubs, massage parlors, hot tub facilities, suntan facilities, gambling facilities, or liquor stores, almost any type of business could qualify as a Qualified Opportunity Zone Business.
 For example, qualifying businesses would include grocery stores, multi-family housing, and manufacturing or other industries that could produce significant tax revenues and employment opportunities with the Opportunity Zone.

 States with high populations, such as Texas, have as many as 628 census tracts designated by a state’s governor and certified by the Treasury Department as Opportunity Zones (a list of the tracts designated by the Treasury Department is available here).
 Although the Opportunity Zone provisions have been effective all year, the opportunity remained mostly untapped while Treasury drafted much needed regulations to clarify certain aspects of the new law.
 Fortunately, that wait is now over, as the IRS issued proposed regulations (which can be relied upon) on October 19, 2018, as well as a Revenue Ruling that provides additional guidance.